refraction-ray/iastu-hpc2-manual/administrators/toolchains/slurm.md

 Note usename is the same for OS and slurm.

 Node QOS is weird.
 It seems the system takes each task as a node.
 Even more tasks are shared with the same node, the node count increases.
 Instead, try limit by cpu.
 Is cpu for cores or threades?
 Experiments: cpu in qos context is by cores, say `cpu=28` may limit to 56 threads.
-It is worth noting however, `--cpus-per-task` is given by threads!
+It is worth noting however, `--cpus-per-task` is given by threads (not sure now, there are conflicting evidence...)!
 Slurm seems to have a mix conception of cpu.

+QOS limit is more flexible to fine tune than account which cannot be changed unless deleting the user.
+Or by `sacctmgr modify user where user=example set defaultaccount=groupb`, to at least change the default group.

 ### PAM module